|

 died (gee, where have we heard of that before?).
 There has

-been a coverup of huge proportions, hiding facts and unanswered questions
+been a coverup of huge proportions, hiding facts

-from the public.
-(Numerous additional links here.)
+additional links here.)

 OKC Bombing's "Lost Information": An